What we’ve done, and what we can do

 The 2 minute film brought together moving stories from patients and service providers.
 It got its first airing at the stakeholder’s steering meeting, where it was received very positively by clients, commissioners and healthcare professionals.
 It has since been used in hospitals across the country.

 St Paul’s Way Medical Centre is a not-for-profit surgery that works with patients and community organisations to improve the health outcomes for local people.
-Their catchment area is incredibly diverse and along with the rise of online services, it was clear they needed a new website that allowed patients to find relevant information quickly which in turn would save the practice time and therefore money.
+It was clear they needed a new website that allowed patients find the right information quickly, which in turn would save the practice time and money.

 Good Beans ran a workshop with stakeholders to find out the key requirements.
-Following on from that, we made a design brief for an on-brand site with unique accessibility features.
+The audience was highly diverse, so we were keen to included unique accessibility features.
 To have original assets, we booked a photographer to shoot the practice and staff before writing the copy.
 Finally, we managed the site build and go-live alongside our expert developer.

 Well Grounded is a social enterprise tackling unemployment by providing people with the skills they need to access roles as professional baristas in London.
 Their mission is to harness the potential of local people who have grown-up in a community where the coffee industry is booming, to create a talent pipeline for ambitious, fast-growth specialty coffee companies.